josip2312/jivancic-blog/posts/standing-out-in-your-field.md

 ---
-title: Standing out in your field
+title: Standing out in Your Field
 date: 2022-08-11
 author: Josip Ivancic
 description: Observations on practical things you can do to stand out in your field of work.